 Key #1: Any personal data your business stores, whether electronic or paper, that can directly identify an individual, must be held securely by law.

 Key#2: Act responsibly.
 You will need to be able to prove that you have carried out every reasonable act to protect data – an audit trail is vital part of your toolkit.

-You must use the strongest levels of security available and an essential part of the process is demonstrating your understanding of data protection.
-We recommend that all staff are trained at ideally 3 times a year, with a minimum of once a year, covering different aspects of cyber threats.
+You must use the strongest levels of security available.
+An essential part of the process is demonstrating your understanding of data protection.
+We recommend that all staff are regularly trained on different aspects of cyber threats; ideally three times a year but at a minimum of once a year.

 For more information on our training programmes, to book a place or ask a question, please contact us on 01732 600170 or email email@example.com